 Each one of the most famous and inspiring examples we know has a strategy of their own.
 The common thing between them, however, is that no one is perfect.
-Far from it.
-As a human-beings we have flaws and we make mistakes.
+Far from it!
+As human-beings we have flaws and we make mistakes.
 Our egos exist which (to a larger or lesser extend) can trip us.
-And that’s ok.
+And that’s OK.

 You can be successful even if not perfect!

-I am the founder of ILC International, an endeavour that’s now 5 years old but it is as much of a start up as it is an established business.
-I am a CEO, an ex-consultant in capital markets, a daughter, a sister, an aunt, a friend, an organisational psychologist.
-ILC is not my first independent project.
-I drive a car, I exercise often (but not as often as I wished).
-I’ve been through a burn out, suffer from cluster headaches and have been promoted 3 times in the space of 4 years while working for large corporates.
-Am I a successful entrepreneur?
+Case: George Fleming "They are a founder of an agency that's been running for 5 years now.
+It feels as much of a start up as it is an established business.
+They are the CEO, a former top performer in consulting, a son, a brother, an uncle, a friend, a post-graduate student.
+The agency is not their first independent project.
+They drive a car, exercise regularly but not nearly as much as they'd like.
+They have been through a burn out, suffer from cluster headaches and have been promoted 3 times in the space of 4 years while working for a large corporate in the past."